17 Fun things to do in Lagos Portugal

 By train

 From Faro, you can easily get to Lagos by train.
 There are 13 departures a day and it takes about 1 hour and 45 minutes.
 They run between 07:00 and 20:18 and Lagos is the end station.
-Make sure you purchase tickets at the ticket office or machines before you board the train.

 Lagos train station is only a couple of kilometers from Lagos old town, so if you are on a budget and you are ok with carrying your stuff, there is no need for further transport.
 Just a tip, cobbled streets are not great for suitcase wheels.

-Look for train tickets here
+👉Look for train tickets here

 By bus

-From Faro, there are express buses and interurban buses that go to Lagos.
-They all leave from the main bus terminal in Faro.
 If you come by plane, you need to get the bus no. 16 from the airport to the bus terminal.
 The express bus uses approximately 2 hours to Lagos from the terminal in Faro.

-From Lisbon bus terminal, there are nearly 30 buses a day to Lagos and the journey takes about 4 hours.
+From Lisbon bus terminal, there are nearly over 30 buses a day to Lagos and the journey takes about 4 hours.

-Book your bus tickets here
+👉Book your bus tickets here

 By car